Angelina Jolie Does Not Want To Get Back Together With Brad Pitt [Debunked]

 “Angelina Jolie has been struggling with keeping the kids happy,” an insider told Hollywood Life several weeks after their split.
 “It’s been weeks since the kids moved out of their home and they are getting homesick.
 The children are sad, miss the huge house they grew up in, and have been complaining to Angelina that they want to go home.
 The older children are not happy with the situation while the younger kids are having trouble understanding why they can’t just go home.”

-While Angelina Jolie and Brad Pitt owned several homes during their relationship, including an apartment in New York City, a house in New Orleans and a chateau in France, the Los Feliz home was where their children spent most of their time.
+While Angelina Jolie and Brad Pitt owned several homes during their relationship, including an apartment in New York City, a house in New Orleans, and a chateau in France, the Los Feliz home was where their children spent most of their time.

 [Featured Image by Kevin Winter/Getty Images]